Anuradis/interview-task-frontend-master/README.md

 2. `npm run api` - run the API
 3. `npm run serve` - for the Vue application
 4. `npm run test:unit` - for running unit test suite

-## App Functionality Overview

-Entry Page - Viewing Bus Lines at http://localhost:8080:

-Users see the "Timetable" page with navigation links for "Bus Lines" and "Stops", where "Bus Lines" is active.
-"Bus Lines" are listed in ascending order.
-Clicking a bus line reveals "Bus Stops", sorted by default and sortable by stop order.
-Selecting a bus stop displays "Time" entries, sorted in ascending order.
-Stops Page - Viewing Stops at http://localhost:8080/stops:

-Users see the "Timetable" page with navigation links for "Bus Lines" and "Stops", where "Stops" is active.
-A search bar filters "Bus Stops", initially showing all stops sorted by default.
-Users can sort "Bus Stops" by stop order using an icon.